xmlresolver/sampleappcs/README.md

 ## Download and build the app

 Running `gradlew dotnetBuild` will build the executable.
-I assume you can load the project in your favorite GUI instead and push the build button.
+Alternatively, load the project in your favorite GUI instead and push the build button.

 ## Run the app

+As far as I can tell, you’re meant to run .NET applications with the `dotnet` command.

+Furthermore, it seems to be the case that some application behaviors depend on starting the application from the directory that contains the DLL.

+Use whatever shell command is appropriate to change to the `SampleApp/SampleApp/bin/Release/net5.0` directory.

 Parse a document using the local catalog:

 ```
-$ dotnet SampleApp/SampleApp/bin/Release/net5.0/SampleApp.dll -c test/sample.zip test/doc.xml
+$ dotnet SampleApp.dll -c ../../../../../test/sample.zip ../../../../../test/doc.xml
+Parsing ../../../../../test/doc.xml
+Using catalogs: ./catalog.xml, ../../../../../test/sample.zip, pack://application:,,,XmlResolverData;0.0.4.0;component/Org.XmlResolver.catalog.xml
+Counted 24 items in the document.
 ```

-Except, of course, that this seem to fail somewhat mysteriously. :-(

-It works when I run it from the IDE though, so possibly something I don’t understand about how to run C# apps?